chFleschutz/aegix-engine/README.md

     git clone --recurse-submodules https://github.com/chFleschutz/aegix-engine.git
     ```

-2. Open the folder in Visual Studio and CMake will automatically set up the project.
+2. Open the folder in a CMake supported IDE (e.g. Visual Studio) or generate project files for your preferred platform using CMake.

 4. Build and run the project to view an example scene.